est31/werk/README.md

 - [ ] Use the silk and celt decoders from the FFI to test the range decoder
 - [ ] Implement the SILK part
 - [ ] Implement the CELT part
+- [ ] Get pure rust decoding working
+- [ ] 0.1.0 release: release this as MVP on crates.io
+- [ ] Work on encoder
 - [ ] ??
 - [ ] Profit!